robdrosenberg/news-hunt/README.md

 # README

-This project is to build a web client that brings a bunch of great news sources together in one application.
+This project is to build a web client that brings a bunch of great news sources together in one application and lets you access comments!

 Currently planning to incorporate Hackernews first